filipemedeiross/solving_flappy_bird/README.md

     <img src="./examples/data.png" width="450" height="350">
 </p>

-As the collected data is limited to the game screen, it is presented in a well-defined way with the only difference being the x-axis which is mirrored in relation to the real game.
+As the collected data is limited to the game screen, it is presented in a well-defined way with the only difference being the x-axis which is mirrored to faithfully represent the real game.
 As we tested the models in the game environment itself, the data was not split between training and testing sets.

 When training the logistic regression model, we obtained a decision boundary that describes a straight line that fits the data and proved to be invincible when put to play the game: